Never-Too-Early 2018 Tight End Rankings

 A Few Notable Players:

-- My ranking of Rob Gronkowski may raise a few eyebrows, but I’m not willing to take him first at his position as long as these retirement rumors keep up.
-When healthy, he’s the most productive tight end in the game, but the difference between Gronk and Travis Kelce or Zach Ertz isn’t enough to justify the retirement and injury risk.
+- My ranking of Rob Gronkowski may raise a few eyebrows, but I’m not willing to take him first at his position as long as these retirement/trade rumors keep up.
+When healthy, he’s the most productive tight end in the game, but the difference between Gronk and Travis Kelce or Zach Ertz isn’t enough to justify the retirement, trade or injury risk.
 Kelce will be dealing with a new quarterback, but he’s an integral part of the Kansas City offense and I don’t see his role diminishing anytime soon.
 After having stretches of elite play in each of his first two seasons, Ertz put it all together last year with a No. 3 finish at his position.

 - Greg Olsen’s production took a nosedive in 2017, but he had his moments.
 He had just 11 targets in his first four games but saw 39 targets in his final four games, including 12 targets against the Saints in the playoffs.
 He should bounce back with a good season if he can stay healthy.